openeuler-mirror/docs/docs/en/docs/Installation/installation-guideline.md

 > ![](./public_sys-resources/icon-note.gif) **NOTE:**
 >
 > - During partitioning, to ensure system security and performance, you are advised to divide the device into the following partitions:  **/boot**,  **/var**,  **/var/log**,  **/var/log/audit**,  **/home**, and  **/tmp**.
-> - If the system is configured with the  **swap**  partition, the  **swap**  partition is used to expand the physical memory when the physical memory of the system is insufficient.
-In this case, the system response slows and the system performance deteriorates.
-Therefore, you are not advised to configure the  **swap**  partition in the system with sufficient physical memory or in the performance sensitive system.
+> - If the system is configured with the  **swap**  partition, it is used when the physical memory of the system is insufficient.
+In this case, although the  **swap**  partition expands the physical memory, the system response slows and the system performance deteriorates.
+Therefore, you are not advised to configure the  **swap**  partition in the system with sufficient physical memory or the performance sensitive system.
 > - If you need to split a logical volume group, select  **Custom**  to manually partition the logical volume group.
 On the  **MANUAL PARTITIONING**  page, click  **Modify**  in the  **Volume Group**  area to reconfigure the logical volume group.

 **Automatic**

 Select  **Automatic**  if the software is installed in a new storage device or the data in the storage device is not required.
 After the setting is complete, click  **Done**  in the upper left corner to go back to the  **INSTALLATION SUMMARY**  page.

-**Customize**
+**Custom**

-If you need to manually partition the disk, click  **Customize**  and click  **Done**  in the upper left corner.
+If you need to manually partition the disk, click  **Custom**  and click  **Done**  in the upper left corner.
 The following page is displayed.

 On the  **MANUAL PARTITIONING**  page, you can partition the disk in either of the following ways.
 After the partitioning is completed, the window shown in [Figure 14](#fig1277151815248) is displayed.